thiagolos/the_house/README.md

 - **Embedded Song Previews:** Listen to snippets of artists most popular songs.
 - **Metric Visualization:** View various metrics like monthly listeners, popularity index, and more in an easy-to-understand format.
 - **Data Updates:** The application has the capability to fetch updated data from the Spotify API, and populate the database automatically.

+## Contributing

+Contributions are welcome!
+If you'd like to contribute to The House, please follow these steps:

+1. Fork the repository.
+2. Create a new branch for your feature or improvement.
+3. Make your changes and commit them with descriptive commit messages.
+4. Push your changes to your forked repository.
+5. Submit a pull request, explaining your changes and their purpose.

 ## License